I Want to Live!

-I Want to Live! is a 1958 American biographical film noir directed by Robert Wise and starring Susan Hayward, Simon Oakland, Virginia Vincent and Theodore Bikel.
-It follows the life of Barbara Graham, a prostitute and habitual criminal who is convicted of murder and faces capital punishment.
-The screenplay, written by Nelson Gidding and Don Mankiewicz, was adapted from personal letters written by Graham in addition to newspaper articles written by Pulitzer Prize-winning journalist Ed Montgomery.
+I Want to Live! is a 1958 American independent biographical film noir drama film directed by Robert Wise, and starring Susan Hayward, Simon Oakland, Virginia Vincent, and Theodore Bikel.
+It follows the life of Barbara Graham, a prostitute and habitual criminal, who is convicted of murder and faces capital punishment.
+The screenplay, written by Nelson Gidding and Don Mankiewicz, was adapted from personal letters written by Graham, in addition to newspaper articles written by Pulitzer Prize-winning journalist Ed Montgomery in the San Francisco Examiner.
 The film presents a highly fictionalized version of the case, indicating the possibility that Graham may have been innocent.

-Released in late 1958, I Want to Live! was a commercial and critical success, garnering favorable reviews from critics for Hayward's performance as well as the film's realistic depiction of capital punishment.
+Released in late 1958, I Want to Live! was a commercial and critical success, garnering favorable reviews from critics for Hayward's performance, as well as the film's realistic depiction of capital punishment.
 The film earned a total of six Academy Award nominations, with Hayward winning a Best Actress Oscar at the 31st Academy Awards as well as the Golden Globe Award in the same category.

 Plot

 In 1950 San Francisco, petty criminal and prostitute Barbara Graham faces a misdemeanor charge for soliciting sex.
 She returns to her native San Diego, but is soon charged with perjury after she provides two criminal friends a false alibi.
 She subsequently returns to prostitution and other criminal activities to make a living and begins working for thief Emmett Perkins by luring men to his gambling parlor.
 Barbara manages to earn a significant amount of money, and quits working for Emmett to marry Hank, her third husband.
-The couple have a son, Bobby, but their marriage is in turmoil because of Hank's gambling addiction and physical abuse.
+The couple have a son, Bobby, but their marriage is in turmoil because of Hank's heroin addiction and physical abuse.

 Barbara forces Hank to leave, but she is soon evicted from her apartment.
-Desperate, she leaves Bobby in the care of her mother and returns to working for Emmett, who is now associated with thugs John Santo and Bruce King.
+Desperate, she leaves Bobby in the care of Hank's mother and returns to working for Emmett, who is now associated with thugs John Santo and Bruce King.
 Police crack down on the operation and Barbara surrenders.
-During the interrogation, she is stunned when authorities accuse her of helping Perkins and Santo murder Mabel Monahan, an elderly Burbank woman.
+During the interrogation, she is stunned when authorities accuse her of helping Perkins and Santo murder Mabel Monohan, an elderly Burbank woman.
 Barbara insists that she was home with her husband and son on the night of the murder but is indicted by a grand jury.
 Barbara's childhood friend Peg visits her in jail and agrees to help care for Bobby.

 Attorney Richard Tibrow is assigned to Barbara's case and informs her that her alibi is meaningless unless Hank can corroborate it.
 Barbara furtively concocts a phony alibi with Ben Miranda, supposedly a friend of a fellow prisoner.
 At the trial, it is revealed that Ben is a police officer who recorded her confession with a hidden microphone during their meeting.
 Barbara insists that she sought the false alibi only to avoid the death penalty, and that her admission is false.
 She is ultimately convicted, along with Emmett and John, and all three are sentenced to death.